 - 1. Identify organisms as autotrophs or heterotrophs (producers/consumers). - 2.
-Recite and analyze the equation of photosynthesis - 3.
+Analyze the equation of photosynthesis - 3.
 Discuss the importance of plants to human civilization. - 4.
 Identify plant structures that are essential for photosynthesis - 5.
-Describe the structure of the chloroplast: - 6.
-Determine the most efficient wavelength and color of light for photosynthesis - 7.
-Describe the function of photosynthetic pigments. - B. Explain how carbon dioxide and water is consumed, and how oxygen and glucose are produced, in photosynthesis - 9.
-Evaluate the effects of environmental factors on the rate of photosynthesis.
+Describe the structure of the chloroplast - 6.
+Explain how carbon dioxide and water is consumed, and how oxygen and glucose are produced, in photosynthesis

-Unit 7 Summary: Cellular Respiration
+Unit 6 Summary: Cellular Respiration

 In this unit of study, students construct explanations for the role of energy in the cycling of matter in organisms and ecosystems.
 The connection between producing glucose and breaking down glucose into ATP will be determined.
-Individual processes will be related to the overall goal of the respiration process.
-The role of oxygen will be related through aerobic vs anaerobic processes.
 They apply mathematical concepts to develop evidence to support the interactions of photosynthesis and cellular respiration, and they will identify models to communicate these explanations.
 Students also understand organisms' interactions with each other and their physical environment and how organisms obtain resources.
 Students utilize the crosscutting concepts of matter and energy and systems, and system models to make sense of ecosystem dynamics.